 Where: Arcadia – 504 Congress Street, Portland, ME

 Doors for PinMaine-ia 14 open at 9:30 AM for practice.
 Sign in deadline is at 10:15 AM.
 The first round of match play starts promptly at 10:30 AM

 Pre-registration for the New England Pinball Championship at pinmaineia.com is required.
 Payment is accepted through PayPal only.

 Prizes and Entry Fees

-The entry fee per player is $60.
-This includes entry and a PinMaine-ia t-shirt.
+The entry fee per player is $30 and t-shirts are an additional $15 for those who wish to purchase one.
 Prize levels are based on the number of players.

 How Does It Work?

 The matchplay tournament is played in six rounds.
 In each round, groups of 4 players will be assigned to a bank of 3 games.
 Each game in the group will be played once as a four-player game versus the other players in the group.